dlang/DIPs/DIPs/DIP1xxx-rn.md

 As shown above, the single benefit of the postblit can be easily substituted with a few lines of code.
-On the other hand, to fix the limitations of the postblit it is required that more complexity is added for little to no benefit.
-In these circumstances, for the sake of uniformity and consistency, replacing the postblit constructor with a copy constructor is the reasonable thing to do.
+On the other hand, to fix the limitations of the postblit it is required that more complexity be added for little to no benefit.
+In these circumstances, for the sake of uniformity and consistency, replacing the postblit constructor with a copy constructor is a reasonable approach.

 ## Description